LAC-Tech/website/static/index.md

 My technical interests are in partition-tolerant distributed systems - especially databases that can function under adverse network conditions.
 I'm a big proponent of CRDTs, event sourcing, and local-first.
 Recently I've been getting into systems programming and data storage.

-If have a comment, want to say hi, or you're interested in bringing me in as a consultant, feel free to [contact](/contact.html) me using the link provided.
+If you have a comment, are interested in bringing me in as a consultant, or just want to say hi, feel free to [contact](/contact.html) me using the link provided.